HCPSS/school-messenger-help/_posts/2014-02-17-understanding-reports.markdown

 ## Checking all emails

 Underneath totals, you can click on "email:" to view all recipients who were contacted.
-This is useful to check whether or not that a parent has been able to read or skim a message.
-Similar to searching the blocked list, you can search this contact list using your browsers find feature and then cycle through lists with the page selection feature.
+This is useful to check whether or not that a parent has been able to read (marked as "read") or did not open (marked as "delivered") a message.
+Similar to searching the blocked list, you can search this contact list using your browser's find feature and then cycle through lists with the page selection feature.

 ![](/school-messenger-help/images/reports/check-all-emails.png)